Texting and driving? Watch out for the Textalyzer!

 While any proposed legislation empowering the use of a Textalyzer, whether in Colorado or other states, may run up against privacy laws, many believe the threat of losing a driver’s license is a necessary step to curtail cellphone-related accidents.
 “We need something on the books where people’s behavior can change,” says Félix W. Ortiz, the New York legislator sponsoring the bipartisan Textalyzer bill.
 “If the Textalyzer bill becomes law, people are going to be more afraid to put their hands on the cellphone.”
 MADD’s Lightner echoes this sentiment, saying that distracted driving “is not being treated as seriously as drunk driving, and it needs to be.”

-If a distracted driver injured you or someone you love in an accident, contact a knowledgeable Colorado personal injury lawyer who can evaluate your case and help get you the compensation you deserve.
+If a distracted driver injured you or someone you love in an accident, contact our Denver car accident attorneys who can evaluate your case and help get you the compensation you deserve.

 Free Case Consultation